Back to Health News & Stories

 • Dehydration

-To avoid constipation, doctors suggest drinking two liters of water per day, exercising daily, and consuming an appropriate amount of fiber—25 grams per day for women and 35 grams per day for men.
+To prevent constipation, doctors recommend drinking two liters of water per day, exercising daily, and consuming an appropriate amount of fiber—25 grams per day for women and 35 grams per day for men.
 Fiber supplements can help you reach your daily fiber goal.

 Other non-mechanical causes of constipation include: